Budibase/website/content/blog/automation/internal-processes.md

 Except for cases where there’s a single glaringly obvious problem, we can expect to have paths forward.

-Let’s take a look at some of the most effective strategies for getting the most out of internal processes.
+Let’s take a look at some of the most effective strategies for managing and improving internal processes.

 ### Formalizing and documenting internal processes

 The first thing we should do with any internal task is document how it’s done - even if our intention isn’t to prescribe this as the _official_ way to do it.
 Knowing how things currently function is the first step toward formalization.

+This is also known as business process mapping.

 Once we’ve documented the existing method, we might roll it out in its current form - ensuring that colleagues are consistently using it.
 Alternatively, we may use this as a basis for analysis and improvement - or simply throw it out and start again.